 However, timing could be important because delaying switching to monthly returns following the 1 October 2020 start date for the reverse charge will offset the VAT payable for construction projects spanning 1 October.

-Switching to December would mean October and November become a two-month VAT Return period, for example.
-Contact HMRC to seek advice, or speak to an accountant/VAT specialist.
+Switching to December would mean October and November become a two-month VAT return period, for example.
+Contact HMRC to seek advice or speak to an accountant or VAT specialist.

 11. I’m a contractor.
 What does the VAT reverse charge for construction services mean for my business?